A cerebral abscess is a pus-filled pocket of infected material in your brain. It is sometimes called a brain abscess.

 Treating a cerebral abscess as soon as possible is essential.
 Call your healthcare provider right away if you have:

-Any type of neurological problem, such as seizures or changes in consciousness
+Any type of nervous system problem, such as seizures or changes in consciousness

 Fever with a bad headache